 The categories listed below are examples of centre and learner maladministration.
 Please note that these examples are not exhaustive and are only intended as guidance on our definition of maladministration:

-- Persistent failure to adhere to our learner registration and certification procedures
+- Persistent failure to adhere to learner registration and certification procedures

-- Persistent failure to adhere to our centre approval criteria and/or qualification requirements and/or associated actions assigned to the centre
+- Persistent failure to adhere to centre approval criteria and/or qualification requirements and/or associated actions assigned to the ATC

-- Late learner registrations (both infrequent and persistent)
+- Late learner registrations (both frequent and persistent)

 - Unreasonable delays in responding to requests and/or communications from Safety Training Awards